 The UAE is not known to have produced or exported cluster munitions.

-The UAE imported cluster munitions and possesses a stockpile of ground-fired cluster munitions rockets and missiles as well as air-delivered bombs from the United States (US) as well as from Turkey and the United Kingdom (UK).
+The UAE imported cluster munitions and possesses a stockpile of ground-fired cluster munition rockets and missiles as well as air-delivered bombs from the United States (US), as well as from Turkey and the United Kingdom (UK).

-According to Jane’s Information Group, the UAE Air Force possesses British-made BL755 bombs and it has received Hydra-70 air-to-surface rockets, but it is not known if they include the M261 multipurpose submunition variant.
-The UAE is also reported to possess 122mm Type-90 and 300mm Smerch surface-to-surface rocket launchers made in the Soviet Union, but it is not known if it possesses rockets with submunition payloads.
+According to Jane’s Information Group, the UAE Air Force possesses British-made BL755 bombs and has received Hydra-70 air-to-surface rockets.
+However, it is not known if they include the M261 multipurpose submunition variant.
+The UAE is also reported to possess Soviet-made 122mm Type-90 and 300mm Smerch surface-to-surface rockets, but it is not known if they contain submunition payloads.

 In 2011, a Ministry of Foreign Affairs official told the Monitor that the UAE has never used or produced cluster munitions.

-Since March 2015, the UAE has participated in a Saudi Arabia-led joint military operation in Yemen against Houthi forces, also known as Ansar Allah, which has used cluster munitions.
+The UAE participated in a Saudi Arabia-led joint military operation in Yemen against Houthi forces, also known as Ansar Allah, which used cluster munitions in 2015–2017.

 Officials from the UAE have commented favorably on the convention during meetings with campaigners.
 In 2001, a UAE representative expressed support for the humanitarian aspects of the convention and said the government was studying its position on accession.
 Interview with Amb.
 Faris Mohammed al-Mazroui, Assistant for Security and Military Affairs, UAE Ministry of Foreign Affairs, in Beirut, 15 September 2011.

-The UAE participated as an observer at the Meetings of States Parties in 2011 and 2017.
+The UAE also participated as an observer in Meetings of States Parties held in 2011 and 2017–2019.

 US Defense Security Cooperation Agency (DSCA), “News Release: United Arab Emirates - High Mobility Artillery Rocket System,” Transmittal No. 06-55, 21 September 2006.